-A MIDI track contains MIDI regions and its purpose is for routing MIDI signals to other instruments (including external instruments and hardware).
+A MIDI track contains MIDI regions and its purpose is for playing back MIDI events and routing those MIDI signals to other instruments (including external instruments and hardware).

 MIDI tracks, unlike instrument tracks, produce MIDI output and so their channel strips will only have MIDI effects (plugins that change MIDI signals).